-- Children to start with set 1 HFW stuck into books by PSA and move up through the sets - 6 children tested on HFW per day depending on animal group that they are in - Children need to get 3 or more to have the next set stuck into books - HFW books to be sent home the day they come into school
+- Children start with set 1 HFW stuck into books by PSA and move up through the sets. - 6 children are tested on HFW per day depending on the animal group that they are in.

+- Children need to get 3 or more of the HFW to have the next set stuck into books.
+HFW books are sent home the day they come into school